Mafalda-SFU/Mafalda-SFU.github.io/docs/_pages/investors.md

     <!-- Unique Value Proposition -->
     <td rowspan="3" colspan="2">
       <p>
-        Boutique solution: migrate in minutes to a robust solution that can be hosted on-premises, instead of expend months or years to develop a custom bug-prone solution that needs to be maintained by experts, or depend on expensive and captive third party cloud providers
+        <i>Boutique solution</i>: migrate in minutes to a robust solution that
+        can be hosted on-premises, instead of expend months or years to develop a custom bug-prone solution that needs to be maintained by experts, or depend on expensive and captive third party cloud providers
       </p>
     </td>